neurobagel/documentation/docs/infrastructure.md

 docker inspect query_tool
 ```

-??? note "Note on using a graphical query tool to send API requests"
+### Updating your API configuration
 If deploying the query tool as a standalone service for the local node you have just created, you must ensure the `NB_API_ALLOWED_ORIGINS` variable is correctly set in the [`.env` file configuration for your node API](#set-the-environment-variables).
 The `NB_API_ALLOWED_ORIGINS` variable defaults to an empty string (`""`) when unset, meaning that your deployed API will only be accessible via direct `curl` requests to the URL where the API is hosted (see [this section](#test-the-new-deployment) for an example `curl` request).

 To make the API accessible by a frontend tool such as our [browser query tool](https://github.com/neurobagel/query-tool),
 you must explicitly specify the origin(s) for the frontend using `NB_API_ALLOWED_ORIGINS` in `.env`.
 For detailed instructions regarding the query tool see [Running cohort queries](query_tool.md).

 For example, the [`.template-env`](https://github.com/neurobagel/api/blob/main/.template-env) file in the Neurobagel API repo assumes you want to allow API requests from a query tool hosted at a specific port on `localhost` (see the [Docker Compose section](#docker-compose)).

-??? example "More examples of `NB_API_ALLOWED_ORIGINS`"
+!!! example "More examples of `NB_API_ALLOWED_ORIGINS`"

     ``` bash title=".env"
     # do not allow requests from any frontend origins
     NB_API_ALLOWED_ORIGINS=""  # this is the default value that will also be set if the variable is excluded from the .env file